pierrepaleo/pypwt/README.md

 python setup.py install --user
 ```

 should build and install the module.
+For python3, just replace `python` with `python3`.

 ### Testing